isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brushes-for-latex-paint/index.md

 The firm filaments are ideal for users looking for a speedy and uninterrupted performance on the go.
 To reduce drag, the designers incorporated improved tipping on the filaments.
 The balanced flex utilized in this pick guarantees you comprehensive coverage and maximum cut-in control, saving the valuable painter time.
 The distinctive polyester filament is one of the best-selling features of the Wooster brand.

 The handle is made of maple wood, which works together with the sable polyester filaments, perfect for all medium coated latex paint jobs.
 Its small design is specifically suited to suit small spaces and provide extra reach.
-Pros:
-- Increased coverage with each dip
-- Comfortable to use
-- Highly versatile
-- It offers excellentpreferred coverage.
+Pros: - Increased coverage with each dip - Comfortable to use - Highly versatile - It offers excellentpreferred coverage.

-Cons:
-- Questionable build quality
+Cons: - Questionable build quality

+> See Also: > Removing Paint from Plastic

 ###  [2.
 Purdy 144152325 XL Glide 2.5 nylon/polyester angled paintbrush](https://www.amazon.com/dp/B0000DH4KH/?tag=p-policy-20)